jack-loss/CaymanConfigurator/README.md

 # Cayman Configurator

-The Cayman Configurator application mimics the car configurator from the Porsche official website, allowing a user to customize a 2018 Porsche 718 Cayman S to their desired specification with real-time model-photo and price updates.
+The Cayman Configurator application mimics the car configurator from the [Porsche official website](https://cc.porsche.com/icc_pcna/ccCall.do?rt=1508789638&screen=1280x720&userID=USM&lang=us&PARAM=parameter_internet_us&ORDERTYPE=982130&MODELYEAR=2018&hookURL=http%3a%2f%2fwww.porsche.com%2fusa%2fmodelstart%2f), allowing a user to customize a 2018 Porsche 718 Cayman S to their desired specification with real-time model-photo and price updates.
 In addition to configuration, the user has the option to view a summary of their specification and save their configuration to their home directory in CSV and/or PDF format.

 ## Getting Started

 These instructions will assist you in downloading and launching the Cayman Configurator program on your computer.

 ### Prerequisites:

- - The Java Runtime Environment (JRE) -> Download [here] (https://java.com/en/)
+ - Java Runtime Environment (JRE) -> Download [here](https://java.com/en/)
  - Ability to unzip compressed folders

 ### Installation:

- -Navigate to the dist/ folder
+ - Navigate to the [dist](https://github.com/jack-loss/CaymanConfigurator/tree/master/dist) folder
- -Right-click the file named "CaymanConfigurator.ZIP" and select "Download" -locate the CaymanConfigurator.ZIP file in your Downloads folder -Drag the CaymanConfigurator.ZIP file to your Desktop?
+ - Right-click the file named [CaymanConfigurator.ZIP](https://github.com/jack-loss/CaymanConfigurator/blob/master/dist/CaymanConfigurator.zip) and select "Download"
+ - Locate the CaymanConfigurator.ZIP file in your Downloads folder
+ - Drag the CaymanConfigurator.ZIP file to your Desktop
--right-click the CaymanConfigurator.ZIP file and select "Extract here" -click yes
+ - Right-click the CaymanConfigurator.ZIP file and select "Extract All..."
+ - Leave the default settings in the prompt, make sure that "Show extracted files when complete" is checked, and click "Extract"
--open the new decompressed/extracted folder called "CaymanConfigurator" -make sure that the "lib" folder is in the "CaymanConfigurator" folder, along with the CaymanConfigurator.JAR file -double-click the "CaymanConfigurator.JAR" file
+ - Open the newly-created folder called "CaymanConfigurator"
+ - Make sure that the "lib" folder is in the "CaymanConfigurator" folder, along with the CaymanConfigurator.JAR file
+ - Double-click the "CaymanConfigurator.JAR" file
--the Cayman Configurator application is launched
+ - The Cayman Configurator application is launched!

 ## Using the Application